ooddle

 Reducing protein.
 Many women cut calories during menopausal weight gain by reducing all foods proportionally, including protein.
 This accelerates muscle loss and worsens metabolic health.
 Hold protein steady, reduce other calorie sources if needed.

 Skipping strength training.
 Cardio alone does not protect bone density during menopause.
 Strength training is non-negotiable for long-term health, but it is the practice most often skipped because it feels intimidating.
+Find a coach if you need to.
+The intimidation barrier is worth crossing because the alternative compounds badly across decades.

 Ignoring sleep.
 Sleep disruption is the most common menopausal complaint and the one with the largest cascading effect.
 Prioritize the cooling routine, the consistent bedtime, and the wind-down even when nothing else feels worth the effort.